Mochi: History

+Red rice was the original variant used in the production of mochi.

 The cultural significance of mochi in Japan is unique, though it has elements in common with other auspicious foods in other Asian countries.
 According to archaeological research, the homemade production of mochi increased beginning in the 6th century (Kofun period), when earthenware steamers became popular in every household, mainly in eastern Japan.

 In the Bungo no kuni fudoki, compiled in the late 8th century in the Nara period, a legend concerning mochi was described.
 According to the book, when a rich man made a flat mochi from leftover rice and shot an arrow at it, the mochi transformed into a white bird and flew away, and after that, the man's rice field became desolate and barren.
 This legend shows that round white mochi was historically held to have spiritual power.

 In the Heian period (794–1185), mochi was often used in Shinto events to celebrate childbirth and marriage.
 According to the Ōkagami compiled in the 12th century, emperors and nobilities used to put mochi into the mouths of babies that were 50 days old.
-In this period, it became customary in the aristocratic society for the bride and groom to eat mochi together at the bride's house three days after the wedding.
+In this period, it became customary in aristocratic society for the bride and groom to eat mochi together at the bride's house three days after the wedding.

 The first recorded accounts of mochi being used as a part of New Year's festivities are from the Heian period.
 The nobles of the Imperial court believed that long strands of freshly made mochi symbolized long life and well-being, while dried mochi helped strengthen one's teeth.
 Accounts of it can also be found in The Tale of Genji.

 The custom of kagami mochi (mirror mochi) began among the samurai class during the Muromachi period.
 Kagami mochi are composed of two spheres of mochi stacked on top of one another, topped with a bitter orange (daidai).
-In welcoming the New Year, samurai decorated kagami mochi with Japanese armour and Japanese swords and would place them in the tokonoma (alcove in a traditional Japanese room where art or flowers are displayed) to pray for the prosperity of their families in the New Year.
+In welcoming the New Year, samurai decorated kagami mochi with Japanese armor and Japanese swords and would place them in the tokonoma (alcove in a traditional Japanese room where art or flowers are displayed) to pray for the prosperity of their families in the New Year.
 When people ate kagami mochi after the New Year period, they avoided cutting it with a hōchō (knife) so as not to violate the kami, and smashed it with a wooden hammer after it naturally dried and cracked.

 Mochi continues to be one of the traditional foods eaten around Japanese New Year and is sold and consumed in abundance around this time.
 A kagami mochi is placed on family altars (kamidana) on December 28 each year.